 Your contribution to ‘Les Ateliers du Cinéma’ is very interesting.
 Is it important to pass on your experience as a filmmaker to the next generation?

 Yes, and it’s something that both amuses me and interests me a lot.
-I don’t think you can learn how to make films, you have to do it.
+I don’t think you can learn how to make films; you have to do it.
 So I selected a number of people who are very passionate about cinema and I allow them to contribute in making a movie.
-They have no degree and no money, but they’re with me when I’m writing a script, when I’m shooting a film, they’re there every step along the way.
+They have no degree and no money, but they’re with me when I’m writing a script and when I’m shooting a film, they’re there every step along the way.
 Cinema is like love: you don’t learn it.
-There’s no school that tells you how to love someone like Marilyn Monroe or Brigitte Bardot did.
+No school tells you how to love someone like Marilyn Monroe, or Brigitte Bardot did.
 It’s the same with movies.
-Each one of us has to find his own way, you can’t invent a film director.
+Each one of us has to find his own way; you can’t invent a film director.
 So when they arrive on the set, they’re in control of the camera.
-It’s not like a film school, I only create an environment and give them the opportunity to make a film.
-This is a very rewarding experience, it’s like the most precious Oscar I could win.
+It’s not like a film school; I only create an environment and give them the opportunity to make a film.
+This is a very rewarding experience; it’s like the most precious Oscar I could win.